Himistyr/Fog-of-War-Pathfinding/README.md

 			update this Agent;

 		if (we should update this Agent
-			&& agent's start is valid
+			&& Agent start is valid
-			&& agent's destination is valid){
+			&& Agent destination is valid){

 			Reset variables if necesarry;